DevExpress/devextreme-documentation/concepts/05 UI Components/BarGauge/10 Visual Elements/30 Labels.md

 These options are briefly described below.

 - **Visibility**
 Bar labels are displayed by default.
-To hide them, assign **false** to the [visible](/api-reference/20%20Data%20Visualization%20Widgets/dxBarGauge/1%20Configuration/label/visible.md '/Documentation/ApiReference/UI_Components/dxBarGauge/Configuration/label/#visible') option or directly to the **label** field.
+To hide them, assign **false** to the [visible](/api-reference/20%20Data%20Visualization%20Widgets/dxBarGauge/1%20Configuration/label/visible.md '/Documentation/ApiReference/UI_Components/dxBarGauge/Configuration/label/#visible') property or directly to the **label** field.

 - **Text Customization**
 You can specify a [format](/api-reference/20%20Data%20Visualization%20Widgets/dxBarGauge/1%20Configuration/label/format.md '/Documentation/ApiReference/UI_Components/dxBarGauge/Configuration/label/#format') for the value displayed by a label.
 Moreover, you are not limited to displaying the value of a bar only - you can customize the label's text per your requirements using the [customizeText](/api-reference/20%20Data%20Visualization%20Widgets/dxBarGauge/1%20Configuration/label/customizeText.md '/Documentation/ApiReference/UI_Components/dxBarGauge/Configuration/label/#customizeText') option.